apollodoescoding-bit/E-StarCards/README.md

 5. Lastly, select the files and run it through!!

 (This is my first time using github sorry xd)
-Special thanks to my dad, my friend, Gemini AI, tutorials for helping me
+Special thanks to my friend, Gemini AI, tutorials for helping me